palaa159/Docs/Hardware/05-Cyton_Board_Programming_Tutorial.md

 * Keep the Board and Dongle physically close to each other during the upload.
 * Keep the Arduino IDE open, front and center and don't use any other programs during the upload.
 * Close all open programs such as (Google Chrome, MS Word, etc...) and only have the Arduino 1.6.5 IDE open during upload.
-* Restart your computer and don't open any other programs other than the Arduino 1.6.5 IDE used for programming.
+* Restart your computer and don't open any other programs other than the Arduino IDE used for programming.
 * If all else fails, find a friend with a more powerful computer and do the uploading from their computer.

-In extreme conditions, if you have tried all five of the above methods and still can't upload, then you can try to increase the Device's polling time [in the RFduino Device firmware code](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/OpenBCI_32bit_Device/OpenBCI_32bit_Device.ino#L41).
-Increase `pollTime` incrementally (by about 5ms) until the upload succeeds.
-Upload the new radio code to the Device ([see tutorial](http://docs.openbci.com/tutorials/03-Upload_Code_to_OpenBCI_Dongle#uploading-device-firmware-to-openbci-boards-program-device-radio-with-openbci-dongle)).
-After you are satisfied with the uploaded code.
-You should set the Device's `pollTime` back to 60mS to remain compatible with existing drivers.
+In extreme conditions, if you have tried all five of the above methods and still can't upload, then you can try to change the Device's polling time.
+The Poll Time can be adjusted using the OpenBCI Radio Config Utility software (*Tutorial coming soon!*)

 ## Notes On Updating and Using v2.0.0 Cyton Firmware